arnab-maity007/neon-arena-hub/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/4ac9cbbe-0c61-4c8b-a920-b5b16241e346) and start prompting.
+Simply visit the (https://lovable.dev/projects/4ac9cbbe-0c61-4c8b-a920-b5b16241e346) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made will be committed automatically to this repo.

 **Use your preferred IDE**